Holistic Health Approaches · · 21 min read

 • Sleep disturbances: Struggling with insomnia or feeling excessively sleepy can affect your overall well-being.

-• Hair changes: Including thinning hair or unusual hair growth in certain areas, can be distressing and may be symptoms of a hormone imbalance.
+• Hair changes: Including thinning hair or unusual hair growth in certain areas, can be distressing and may be alarming.

 The central node represents hormonal imbalance, and each branch shows a specific symptom.
 Follow the branches to understand how each symptom relates to the overall issue.